-This mini project is available at: PC-Based GPS Receiver
+This mini project is available at PC-Based GPS Receiver

 The circuit for an LPG leakage detector is readily available in the market, but it is extremely expensive and usually based on a microcontroller (MCU).
 This next mini project is for a low-cost circuit for an LPG detector that you can build easily.
 The next time there is a leakage, you can easily be on top of things.

-This mini project is available at: Low-Cost LPG Leakage Detector
+This mini project is available at Low-Cost LPG Leakage Detector

-Thermostat for fridge
+10. Thermostat for Fridge

-It is a regular feature in air-conditioners, room heaters and refrigerators.
+It is a regular feature in air-conditioners, room heaters, and refrigerators.
 Although some commercially-available refrigerators have inbuilt thermostats, the given mini projects idea is easy to build and automatically turns on or turns off the appliance at pre-set temperatures.

-This mini project is available at: Electronic Thermostat For Fridge
+This mini project is available at Electronic Thermostat For Fridge

-This mini project is available at: PIN Diode Based Fire Sensor
+This mini project is available at PIN Diode Based Fire Sensor

-This mini project is available at: RF Controlled Robot
+This mini project is available at RF Controlled Robot

 Experimenting with the fundamentals of electrical and electronics is always interesting.
 This next mini project demonstrates Faraday’s law of electromagnetic induction and gives musical output.

-This mini project is available at: Faraday’s Guitar
+This mini project is available at Faraday’s Guitar

-Sixth sense or gestural interface program is a popular term especially in robotics and wearable computers.
-This next mini project describes a hand-gesture-controlled media player.
+Sixth sense or gestural interface program is a popular term, especially in robotics and wearable computers.
+This next mini-project describes a hand-gesture-controlled media player.
 In such a media player, the user moves the hand in front of the camera.
 This project explains how to control the media player using a hand glove.
-It requires Windows Media Player, LabVIEW, Arduino and an accelerometer.
+It requires Windows Media Player, LabVIEW, Arduino, and an accelerometer.

-This mini project is available at: Sixth-Sense Media Player
+This mini project is available at Sixth-Sense Media Player

 With the increase in our dependence on technology, we also require suitable power options as well.
 This next project designs a power bank used for charging smartphones.
 The circuit uses two integrated modules and a lithium-ion battery.
 The first module is a lithium-ion battery charger and the second is a DC-DC boost converter module.

-This mini project is available at: Power Bank for Smartphones
+This mini project is available at Power Bank for Smartphones

-This mini project is available at: Sequential Timer for DC Motor Control
+This mini project is available at Sequential Timer for DC Motor Control

-This mini project is available at: Sonar Water-Level Meter
+This mini project is available at Sonar Water-Level Meter

-This mini project is available at: Anti-Carjack System
+This mini project is available at Anti-Carjack System

 This next project describes how to control electrical and electronic gadgets from a remote location using radio frequency (RF) transmission.
 An RF interface has a longer range making it suitable for usage.
 Sounds like a dream for lazy people, who won’t have to get up to switch off the lights at night.
 Possibly, you could install this system in your own house if you’d like.

-This mini project is available at: RF-Based Multiple Device Control
+This mini project is available at RF-Based Multiple Device Control

 Most battery chargers stop charging the battery when it attains its maximum charging voltage set by the circuit.
 This mini project guides on a charger that charges the battery at the absorption voltage.
 The charger changes the output voltage to float voltage on achieving maximum charging voltage.
 Hence maintaining the battery at that voltage.
 I surely know some people that could use this project, how about you?